|

 contains obscure music, primarily out-of-print, in mp3 format for free

 downloads.
-Phil’s magnum opus is his song-poem website, http://songpoemmusic.com,
+Phil’s song-poem website, http://songpoemmusic.com,

-devoted to the
+is devoted to the

 “found art” in those quirky recordings made when